dPickleball/dPickleBallEnv/README.md

 2) Your agent takes real-time visual observation of the environment as input and outputs actions.
 The action space consists of three discrete components, each with three possible values: (0: none, 1: up, 2: down), (0: none, 1: right, 2: left), and (0: none, 1: counter-clockwise, 2: clockwise).
 3) The objective is to hit the ball to the opponent’s side of the court.
 One point is awarded if the opponent fails to return the ball.
 The first player to reach 21 points wins the match.
 4) The winner of the previous point serves the next ball.
 At the beginning of the match, the right-side player serves first.
 5) If the ball becomes stuck in the center of the court due to simultaneous contact by both players, it is considered a held ball.
-In such cases, the ball will be relocated to the server’s side for a proper re-serve.
+In such cases, the ball will be relocated to the server’s side.
 6) If the ball remains on one side of the court for more than 5 seconds without crossing over, the opposing player is awarded a point.
 7) There are solid walls on the left and right sides of the court, and the ball will rebound off these walls during play.
 8) A maximum response time of 0.1 seconds is expected from the agent; if no action is received within this time window, no action will be executed for that step.